marutimuthu/portfolio-v4/content/featured/Gateway Manager/index.md

   - AWS
 ---

-### Software built to manage an Industrial IoT Network.
+### Software built to manage an Industrial IoT Gateways.

 #### Built for IT heads and infrastructure managers who are responsible to manage IoT Network at an enterprise level.